For Father's Day, we spoke to experts in the field of finance to learn how their dads shaped their financial future.

-I have been able to use these lessons from my dad to develop successful habits with money.
+I have been able to use these lessons about money from my dad to develop successful habits with money.
 It was these lessons that allowed me to pick myself up after blowing my entire bank account early on in my trading career.
-I eventually started a business to help others with the same lessons
+I eventually started a business to help others with the same financial lessons.

 7. Melanie Hanson, Editor in Chief – EDI Refinance

 My mom always encouraged me to go to college.
 It’s not an exaggeration to say that I owe my education and career to her support and example.
 But it was always my father that pushed me to think about my financial situation in clear, objective, rational terms and plan for the future.
 Without him I would have graduated in much worse financial shape and fail to save for a car and a home as quickly and effectively as I did.